blekites/github-docs-example/README.md

   puts "The factorial of #{number} is #{result}." end
 ```
-- Make note of where the backtick button is located.
+- Make note of where the backtick keyboard key is located.
 - It should appear above the tab key
 - But it may vary based on you keyboard layout.